 All students intending to become music educators in the future are strongly encouraged to become a member of NAfME-C (National Association for Music Education – Collegiate).
 Truman’s chapter of NAfME-Collegiate helps students network with other students, practicing educators, and school administrators throughout the state and nation.

-The group holds meetings and programs on campus each year and at the annual MMEA (Missouri Music Educators) Conference held each January in Osage Beach, Missouri, to promote increased interest and knowledge in best practice pedagogy and program building, quality of teaching, research, and scholarship in music, in order to develop not only the highest quality music educators, but leaders of the profession as a whole who are engaged and committed to rigorous teaching, dedication of time, advocacy, and service.
+The group holds meetings and programs on campus each year and at the annual MMEA (Missouri Music Educators) Conference held each January in Osage Beach, Mo., to promote increased interest and knowledge in best practice pedagogy and program building, quality of teaching, research, and scholarship in music.

-Phi Mu Alpha national professional men’s music fraternity with a collegiate chapter, at Truman.
+Phi Mu Alpha national is a professional men’s music fraternity with a collegiate chapter at Truman.
 Its ranks include vocalists and instrumentalists, music and non-music majors alike.
-The alums of the Upsilon Phi chapter include - not only performers and educators - but also businessmen, doctors, lawyers, community leaders, and professionals of all types.
+The alumni of the Upsilon Phi chapter include performers, educators, businessmen, doctors, lawyers, community leaders, and professionals of all types.
 In addition to personal encouragement and support, members may receive scholarships, loans and awards in many areas and at all levels of music-related study.
-Many of the most prominent male musicians in America are among its members.

 Pi Kappa Lambda

-Pi Kappa Lambda is an honor society - the only music organization recognized by the Association of College Honor Societies.
-It was dedicated by its founders to the fostering of scholarly interest in the theoretical and historical aspects of music, and to the pursuit of eminent achievement in performance, composition, music education and research.
+An honor society, Pi Kappa Lambda is the only music organization recognized by the Association of College Honor Societies.
+It was dedicated by its founders to fostering of scholarly interest in the theoretical and historical aspects of music and to the pursuit of eminent achievement in performance, composition, music education, and research.

 Sigma Alpha Iota